 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Zeiss Touit 50mm f2.8 is the longer of the two lenses at 91mm.
 The Sigma 30mm F1.4 C with a length of 73mm, is 18mm shorter.
 On the other hand, there is no difference between the max diameters of these lenses, both coming at 65mm.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Sigma 30mm F1.4 C weighs 265g, which means it is 25g (8%) lighter than the Zeiss Touit 50mm f2.8 which has a weight of 290g.

 Below you can find the dimension and weight table of the Standard Prime Lenses in Sony E Mount for size comparison purposes.

-Standard Prime Lenses in Sony E Mount for Size Comparison
+Standard Lenses in Sony E Mount for Size Comparison

 Lens Mounts

 Both the Sigma 30mm F1.4 C and the Zeiss Touit 50mm f2.8 has the same Sony E lens mount.
-Some of the latest released cameras that are compatible with the Sony E lenses are Sony FX30, Sony ZV-E10 and Sony A6600.
+Some of the latest released cameras that are compatible with the Sony E lenses are Sony A6700, Sony FX30 and Sony ZV-E10.

-Sigma 30mm F1.4 C is also available in Micro Four Thirds and Fujifilm X mounts.
+Sigma 30mm F1.4 C is also available in Micro Four Thirds , Fujifilm X and Nikon Z mounts.

 Zeiss Touit 50mm f2.8 is also available in Fujifilm X mount.